Eastern Michigan Athletics

 Shareese Ulis

-Shareese Ulis, named assistant coach of the women's basketball team, April 22, 2024, begins her first season with the Eagles in the 2024-25 campaign.
+Shareese Ulis, named assistant coach of the women's basketball team, April 22, 2024, she begins her second season with the Eagles in the 2025-26 campaign.

-Showing loyalty to Nusseibeh, former University of Cincinnati guard Ulis begins her time as an Eagle after a two-year stint as part of the Canisius women's basketball staff under Nusseibeh's regime.
-Hired in July of 2022, Ulis went to Canisius after spending the previous four seasons as an assistant coach at Owens Community College in Perrysburg, Ohio.
+Showing loyalty to Nusseibeh, former University of Cincinnati guard Ulis began her time as an Eagle after a two-year stint as part of the Canisius women's basketball staff under Nusseibeh's regime, focusing her attention on the Golden Griffins' point guards and combo guards as she was hired in July of 2022.

-In her two-year stint on Main Street, Ulis helped oversee the Griffs win total improve to 17 overall and 11 conference wins in the 2023-24 season, the most wins in both categories since the 2008-09 season.
-With her mentorship, 2024-25 EMU incoming transfer Athina Lexa was tabbed MAAC Sixth Player of the Year, the second Canisius player to ever earn the award and first since Ella Radke in 2008-09, while forward Sisi Eleko was a unanimous All-MAAC First Team selection.
-She also helped guide the team to their first berth in the semifinal round of the MAAC Championship since the 2008-09 season with their 58-55 win over Manhattan.
+At Canisius, Ulis helped oversee the Griffs' win total improve to 17 overall wins and 11 conference victories in the 2023-24 season, the most wins in both categories since the 2008-09 season.
+With her mentorship, Athina Lexa was tabbed MAAC Sixth Player of the Year, the second Canisius player to ever earn the award and first since Ella Radke in 2008-09, while forward Sisi Eleko was a unanimous All-MAAC First Team selection.
+She also helped guide the team to its first berth in the semifinal round of the MAAC Championship since the 2008-09 season with their 58-55 win over Manhattan.

 Prior to joining the staff at Owens Community College, Ulis served as a graduate assistant at Detroit Mercy for two seasons, where she was a part of all team operations.
 Before joining the Titans' staff, she spent three years making various stops at both the college and high school level.
 In 2013-14, she was an assistant women's basketball coach at Moberly Area Community College in Moberly, Mo., helping the squad finish with an overall record of 21-7.
 The Greyhounds also had five players sign with Division I programs following that season.
 She previously served as an assistant coach with her Alma mater Waite High School (2012-13) and Start High School (2011-12) in her hometown of Toledo, Ohio.